LUDO: Low-Latency Understanding of Deformable Objects using Point Cloud Occupancy Functions: Autonomous Puncturing

 \subsection{Target Position Prediction}

 To obtain the structural information of the deformable phantom, we first acquire a point cloud of its surface using our depth camera.
 The phantom surface is segmented from the background by color.
 From the input surface point cloud, the \gls{on} then infers a dense output point cloud that includes both the external shape and internal structures of the deformable phantom.
 We then transform the dense output point cloud into the robot coordinate system for trajectory planning.
 The goal position for puncturing is defined as the center of each \gls{roi}.
 The straightforward way of determining the \gls{roi} centers is calculating the geometric center of points in the point cloud that are labeled as belonging to the \gls{roi}.
-As an alternative, we further investigate the use of local uncertainties to weigh the influence of each point when computing the center. \gls{uwc} is the centroid of a set of points, using the prediction uncertainty of each point as a weight.
+As an alternative, we further investigate the use of local uncertainties and softmax-probabilities to weigh the influence of each point when computing the center.

+\gls{uwc} is the centroid of a set of points, using the prediction uncertainty of each point as a weight.
 Given a set of points $\{ (x_i, y_i, z_i, u_i) \}_{i}$ where $(x_i, y_i, z_i)$ are the coordinates of the $i$-th point and $u_i$ is the uncertainty of the predicted label, the \gls{uwc} is a weighted arithmetic mean of the coordinates.
 To compute the \gls{uwc}, we \begin{enumerate} \item normalize the uncertainties

 \item convert uncertainties to certainties

 \item normalize certainties

 \item compute the \gls{uwc}